push-based/user-flow/packages/cli/docs/command-collect.md

 **Description:**
 Path to the lighthouse configuration file.
 When used it will parse the given file and uses its content as configuration.
-If `budgets` are given it will merge them into the existing LH config.

 Details on usage and configuration are available in the [lighthouse configuration](https://github.com/push-based/user-flow/blob/main/packages/cli/docs/lighthouse-configuration.md) section.